 - Learn how to ensure proper installation and protection of SMPs during construction activity; and

 - Obtain information on post-construction and operations and maintenance (O&M) requirements.

-The Manual provides the development community with detailed guidance on designing stormwater management systems to meet the Stormwater Regulations, understanding PWD’s stormwater-related requirements and approval processes, and preparing submissions to the PWD Stormwater Plan Review unit.
+The Manual provides the development community with detailed guidance on designing stormwater management systems to meet the Stormwater Regulations, understanding PWD’s stormwater-related requirements and approval processes, and preparing submissions to PWD.
 The Manual also provides guidance on topics relating to the proper construction and maintenance of SMPs.